-- To avoid designing ergonomic adverse chairs.
-Designers seem to have difficulties with the science behind ergonomics judging by the surprising number of poor chairs in the market. ☛ Why?
+- Misconceived views can be avoided.
+Designers seem to have difficulties with the science behind ergonomics judging by the surprising number of poor ergonomic chairs in the market. ☛ Why?

-- Most work-chairs are upright and only susceptable to partial remediations of the adverse effects of The upright seated posture. →
+- Most ergonomic chairs are upright and only susceptable to partial remediations of the adverse effects of The upright seated posture.

 - The fully optimised concept involves a reclined work-mode and is the ☛The 2Tilt concept, the ultimate remediation →

 - And to Interior designers and architects involved with office design and not forgetting the ‘end user’ who has the ultimate benefit and may be suffering from Back Pain .